Dumboiroy/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy into an empty folder.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    2. Run HeartLink using the `java -jar HeartLink.jar` command. <br>Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app by using the `java -jar HeartLink.jar` command.<br>
        Expected: The most recent window size and location is retained.

 [//]: # (TODO: Update test cases for delete command)